Construction Law Survival Manual

 When parties arbitrate, they agree to be bound by the decision of one or more impartial arbitrators.
 Each side is permitted to submit documents, witnesses and other evidence.
 The arbitrator renders a decision after all the evidence has been heard.
 There is considerable debate about the advantages of arbitration over litigation.

 Arbitration clauses are favored by the courts and will be enforced.
-Even if one party to the contract is in bankruptcy, it is still possible that both parties will be compelled to arbitrate a contract dispute.8 Frequently, one party to a contract containing an arbitration clause will file a lawsuit without first seeking arbitration.
-In this instance, the other party can compel arbitration and cause the lawsuit to be stayed or dismissed.
+Even if one party to the contract is in bankruptcy, it is still possible that both parties will be compelled to arbitrate a contract dispute.
+Frequently, one party to a contract containing an arbitration clause will file a lawsuit without first seeking arbitration.
+Unless the arbitration clause is avoidable or unenforceable, the other party can compel arbitration and cause the lawsuit to be stayed or dismissed.
 As a practical matter, however, this does not always happen.

 Waiver of the right to compel arbitration often becomes an issue.
-However, waiver of a contractual right to arbitrate disputes ordinarily turns on the factual circumstances of each case and must be clearly established and will not be inferred from equivocal acts of language.9 The plaintiff that files a lawsuit has probably irrevocably waived its right to compel arbitration.10 However, by filing an answer in the litigation the defendant most likely does not waive its right to arbitration.
-Filing a mechanic’s lien does not waive the right to arbitration.11 The defendant eventually will be deemed to have waived arbitration by its actions in the lawsuit, such as filing a counterclaim, engaging in discovery, or simply waiting too long.
-When a claimant considers ignoring an arbitration clause to file suit, there is a risk that the law suit will be stayed or dismissed several months after the initiation of the suit.
+However, waiver of a contractual right to arbitrate disputes ordinarily turns on the factual circumstances of each case and must be clearly established and will not be inferred from equivocal acts or language.
+The plaintiff that files a lawsuit has probably irrevocably waived its right to compel arbitration.
+However, by filing an answer in the litigation the defendant most likely does not waive its right to arbitration.
+Filing a mechanic’s lien does not waive the right to arbitration.
+The defendant eventually will be deemed to have waived arbitration by its actions in the lawsuit, such as filing a counterclaim, engaging in discovery, or simply waiting too long.
+When a claimant considers ignoring an arbitration clause to file suit, there is a risk that the lawsuit will be stayed or dismissed several months after the initiation of the suit.

 Arbitrators are usually chosen for their expertise in the subject matter at issue.
 Arbitration can lead to a better result in a complicated construction case.
 The alternative is a result reached by a jury of lay people or a judge unfamiliar with construction law.
 In most metropolitan jurisdictions, however, construction contract litigation is common and most judges have experience in hearing these disputes.